 A hot topic for debate used to be whether it was enough to dispose of a part of a share in a previous home, rather than all of it, or whether it worked to dispose of it to a spouse.

 Those weaknesses in the legislation have been addressed by the Autumn Budget of 2017.
-For purchases completing from that date it is necessary to dispose of all of the interest in a previous home (nor does it usually work if a spouse or civil partner retains an interest).
+For purchases completing from 22 November 2017 it is necessary to dispose of all of the interest in a previous home (nor does it usually work if a spouse or civil partner retains an interest).
 Any remaining uncertainties as to whether a share in a property counts as a “major interest” have been dealt with in the Budget of 29 October 2018 with immediate effect for purchases completing on or after that date.

 Another issue is around how spouses and civil partners are dealt with.
-HMRC's brief guidance says “You may be viewed as the owner of a property if it’s owned by your spouse or civil partner”.
+HMRC's brief guidance used to say: “You may be viewed as the owner of a property if it’s owned by your spouse or civil partner”.

 This is not what the legislation says and this guidance is capable of leading taxpayers astray.
 There are special rules for spouses and civil partners, but it can be misleading to say they are treated as a single unit.

 To demonstrate how the three-year rules work in more detail, we have adapted some real-life scenarios from the comments section of Zoopla’s SDLT Surcharge Q&A and provided answers to each.

 Scenario 1: Married couple returned from abroad